Uniformizing complex ODEs and applications: Introduction

 Then $M$ does not a carry a K\"ahler structure.}

-Note that Theorem~C is somehow sharp in the sense that \cite{guillotIHES} contains examples of compact $3$-manifolds equipped with a global holomorphic vector field exhibiting the singularity of a hyperbolic Halphen vector field.
+Note that the second item of Theorem~C is sharp in the sense that \cite{guillotIHES} contains examples of compact $3$-manifolds equipped with a global holomorphic vector field exhibiting the singularity of a hyperbolic Halphen vector field.
 Naturally the corresponding manifolds are not K\"ahler.

+As to the first item, we are aware of no explicit example of vector field having no dicritical singularity at infinity and these do not exist for $n=2$.
+They are unlikely to exist for $n=3$, though we have no clear idea of what may happen in higher dimensions.
+In fact, from the known (low-dimensional) cases, it appears that the quadratic vector fields in question have a ``tendency'' to exhibit dicritical singularities at infinity.
+In this sense, as stated, the first item of Theorem~C may be void.
+However, there is a number of immediate ways to turn this item into meaningful statements about the dynamics of the vector field in question when dicritical singularities at infinity are present, cf. Section~2.2.
+For example, we have:

+{\bf Theorem~C'}. {\sl Suppose that $X$ is a holomorphic vector field defined on compact K\"ahler manifold $M$ of dimension~$n \in \N$.
+Consider a singularity $p \in M$ of $X$ and denote by $X_k$ the first non-zero homogeneous component of the Taylor series of $X$ at $p$.
+If $X_k$ belongs to a Painlev\'e-Guillot lattice, then $X_k$ has dicritical singularities at infinity.
+Furthermore, every regular leaf of the foliation induced by $X_k$ on $\Delta_{\infty}$ must pass through one of these dicritical singular points.}